wiktoriaa/RE-for-beginners/Translation.md

 translated before those parts which I still rework occasionally.

 Choose a new macro name, for example, `\FR{}` for French or `\PTBR{}` for Brazilian Portuguese.
-Send me files you had changed to `dennis(a)yurichev.com` and I'll setup everything to build a book in your language.
+Create a new fork at Github and I'll setup everything to build a book in your language.
+Or just send me files you had changed to `dennis(a)yurichev.com`.

 In past, I often translated sentences by parts, so each sentence may contain several `\RU{}` and `\EN{}` macros, like [here](https://github.com/dennis714/RE-for-beginners/blob/b06840982e0c50c661b4327cbf5e32784cfe5b51/patterns/03_printf/x86/x86.tex#L98).